c-blake/bu/doc/edplot.md

 I also prefer density / derivative / PDF Speak, ***BUT*** the disagreement on bandwidth selection techniques is staggering.
-There are (easily!) ten thousand papers in academic statistics on bandwidth selection since the late, great Emmanuel Parzen got people interested in KDEs in 1962 (or maybe Rosenblatt in 1956).
-I even have my own ideas along those lines, but even so, without broad acceptance, one is stuck debating methods not analyzing data.
-So, as a practical social matter, ***IF*** you ***can*** answer & inspire your questions with EDFs, you probably should.
-The most common reasons people do not is not spending time to learn to read/use them; They are popular in social sciences.
+There are (easily!) ten thousand papers in academic statistics on bandwidth selection since the late, great Emanuel Parzen got people interested in KDEs in 1962 (or maybe Rosenblatt in 1956).
+I even have my own ideas along those lines, but even so, without broad acceptance, one gets stuck debating methods not analyzing data.
+So, as a practical/social matter, ***IF*** you ***can*** answer & inspire your questions with EDFs, you probably should.
+The most common reason people do not is not having spent time to learn to read/use them; They're popular in social sciences.

 Key EDF Properties (B)
 ======================
-Order statistics (the sorted data) form a complete, sufficient statistic.
-The theory of such statistics implies that the EDF is both ***unbiased*** and
+Order statistics (the sorted data) form a [complete, sufficient statistic](https://en.wikipedia.org/wiki/Sufficient_statistic).
+The theory of such statistics implies that the EDF is both an ***UNBIASED*** and ***MINIMUM VARIANCE*** estimator of the true distribution function F(x).
-***minimum variance***.
 This is another reason why using EDFs removes doubt - there is no real competitor.
-Re-sampling from EDFs is also the basis of methods going by the popular name [bootstrap](https://en.wikipedia.org/wiki/Bootstrapping_(statistics) which is often another way to get more weakly assuming results.
+Re-sampling from EDFs is also the basis of various methods going by the popular name [bootstrap](https://en.wikipedia.org/wiki/Bootstrapping_(statistics) which is often another way to get results with weaker assumptions (what you want!).

 Confidence Bands (C)
 ====================